Waikiki Beach Activities Beach Information & History

 |November||84.0° F||70.3° F||3.00 in|

 - RELATED LINKS

 - About Waikiki Beach Activities

 Waikiki Beach Activities (WBA).
 Our name says it all.
 Since the late 80's WBA has grown to be one of the largest beach services in Waikiki.
 Our home is in the Hilton Hawaiian Village Beach Resort & Spa, the largest beach resort in the Pacific and it is truly a village on the beach that is the home of Duke Paoa Kahanamoku, the father of International Surfing and the Official Ambassador of Aloha.
 Our motto is Safety, Service and Sales.
 More...

-RESERVE NOW!
+BOOK NOW!
 Book your activity, tour and lessons today!
 Reservations are secured on a first come, first serve basis.
-Get your request today,
+Get your request today.

 - Photo Gallery & Video Gallery

 View some photos of our facilities and activities.

 Have beach party right at the beach!